Krav Maga for Law Enforcement

 Keenly aware of use-of-force and liability issues facing law enforcement, KMWFTD is constantly updated in consultation with use-of-force experts (including district attorneys, police liability defense lawyers, police administrators, and defensive tactics instructors) to provide real-world effectiveness and defensible applications of reasonable force.

 We provide Instructor Certification Courses, Seminars (end-user training), Private Courses and Customized Courses to meet your needs.
-We have mobile training teams that travel to provide training and currently support over 2000 Military and Law Enforcement Instructors around the world.
+We have mobile training teams that travel to provide training and currently support over 2000 Military, Law Enforcement, Corrections and Security Instructors around the world.

 - Combatives (use of personal weapons)